ekynoxe/ekynoxe.com/source/_posts/2014-02-09-closing-the-hammersmith-barrier-website.md

 > **Solutions**

-> For the cycle lane design issue, simply shortening the barrier by a feet or two would allow cyclists to pass by (when the barrier works, obviously) while still preventing large vehicles to go through.
+> For the cycle lane design issue, simply shortening the barrier by a foot or two would allow cyclists to pass by (when the barrier works, obviously) while still preventing large vehicles to go through.

 > A solution to the barrier itself would be to use rising bollards instead of a barrier.
 Maybe there would be a higher upfront cost, but that would be offset by not spending money on constant repairs.
 They certainly seem to [work well in Manchester][7]